biapy.data.generators.augmentors

 • ratio (tuple of floats, optional) – Range to choose the size of the areas to create.

-• d_range (tuple of ints, optional) – Range to choose the d value in the original paper.
+• d_range (tuple of floats, optional) – Range to choose the d value in the original paper.

 • rotate (float, optional) – Rotation of the mask in GridMask.
 Needs to be between [0,1] where 1 is 360 degrees.